Don Bosco High School, Guwahati: Current school

-In February 1948, at an inaugural ceremony presided over by Dr. Bhubaneswar Barua, the school was formally restarted with an enrollment of 92 students in five classes from III to VII.
+In February 1948, at an inaugural ceremony presided over by Dr. Bhubaneswar Barua, the school was restarted with an enrollment of 92 students in five classes from III to VII.
 Mr. Har Mohan Das was the headmaster and the first principal was Rev. Fr.
 Attilio Colussi.

 The opening of Class VIII was approved by the director of public instruction in February 1948.
 The school was affiliated to Gauhati University in 1951 and its candidates were permitted to appear for matriculation in the year 1952, when 9 out of 12 students of the Tenth Standard appeared and eight succeeded.
 Mr. Nirmal Kumar Choudhury, former Vice Chancellor of Gauhati University, was one of them.
 Parts of the school buildings were used by Assam Civil Engineering School prior to 1948 and by Gauhati University in 1948.
 Public demand in 1958 led to the beginning of the English section from Class VIII with required permission from the University.
 Class IV, V and VI in the English section started in 1962.

 In 1980 the pre-primary and primary sections were opened.
-With the addition of pre-primary and primary sections, the school rapidly grew in size and status.
+With the addition of pre-primary and primary sections, the school grew in size and status.
 It was the first school in the North-East to have computer education (which began in 1987), an auditorium and sports complex (1993), and a meteorological observatory center (2002).
-As the 20th century drew to a close, Don Bosco had formed a prominent foothold among the education institutes of the North-East.

-The most dramatic changes in the school were seen at the start of the 21st century.
 Under the leadership of the then headmaster Fr.
 Joseph M. Thelekkatt, the school management drew up plans for an extension block – known as the Centenary Block – to commemorate 100 years (1906–2006) of Don Bosco Society's services in India.
 The new block comprised both an Academic Section composed of more classrooms and a sports and culture section.

-Academically, the primary school curriculum and teaching methods were revamped.
-The teachers of the primary school underwent several workshops to familiarize them with child centered and activity oriented teaching methods.
+The primary school curriculum and teaching methods were revamped.
+The teachers of the primary school underwent workshops to familiarize them with child centered and activity oriented teaching methods.
 Further the school sought and obtained affiliation under the central Board of Secondary Education.
 Since 2006 the school is affiliated to the CBSE board.
-The first batch of students is scheduled to appear for the Central Board examinations in 2009.The first batch of Kindergarten appeared in 2010.
-The teachers have also been trained to use multimedia teaching aids.
+The first batch of students was scheduled to appear for the Central Board examinations in 2009.The first batch of Kindergarten appeared in 2010.
 The school has created a resource centre in view of providing the campus with WiFi.
 The school administration software "Campuscare" has automated the school offices, Library and school administration.

 Coeducation

-Don Bosco School was originally an all-boys school, but has started to move towards coeducation.
+Don Bosco School was an all-boys school, but has started to move towards coeducation.
 The senior secondary section already admits both boys and girls.
 The first batch of female students in the youngest grades of Kindergarten and Class I were admitted in 2010 and Don Bosco is a co-ed school now.